composer/xdebug-handler/README.md

 # composer/xdebug-handler

-Restart a CLI process without loading the Xdebug extension.
+Restart a CLI process without loading the xdebug extension.

 Originally written as part of [composer/composer](https://github.com/composer/composer), now extracted and made available as a stand-alone library.